DanielJWood/d3-satellite-tool/README.md

 This is a codebase that will allow energy.gov users to quickly get started developing new graphics and maps.
 By cloning this repo, you can immidiately begin coding.

 If you're working with [Foundation](http://foundation.zurb.com/) responsive framework, pull down [the App_Frame_Foundation repository](https://github.com/energyapps/app-frame-foundation).
+Note: Its a big work in progress, and a lot of the CSS will interfere with energy.gov's default css.

 ## Dependencies
+Git (obviously)
+Be a energyapps member.
 Download and install [Jekyll](http://jekyllrb.com/)

 ## Setup